Zvishavane: Transports

 The village has a railway station on the Limpopo railway that connects it to Rutenga and Somabhula.

-Top Football Teams
+Culture and sports

+Zvishavane is home to two prominent football clubs: Shabanie Mine FC and FC Platinum, the latter having achieved national success in the Zimbabwe Premier Soccer League.
+The town’s cultural life reflects its Karanga heritage, with historical ties to the Barwe, Zezuru, and Rozvi tribes before colonial influence.

 Zvishavane is the home to 2 major football clubs which are: